Spice Mixes Recipe Ideas

-Melt 1 lb. of butter and mix in your favourite spice mix, then let it harden (you can use butter moulds available on Amazon.)
-Use this spiced butter on steaks, baked potatoes, toasted baguette slices, etc.
+Soften (don't melt) 1 lb. of butter and mix in your favourite spice mix, then let it harden (you can use butter molds available on Amazon.)
+Use this spiced butter on vegetables, steaks, baked potatoes, toasted baguette slices, etc.

 Mix your favourite spice mix with mayonnaise and brush it on chicken breast. legs, and wings before you BBQ or fry it.

 Take 1/2 a package of Phil's Fixin's, mix it with some buttermilk, and marinate chicken breasts, wings, or legs in the fridge for an hour or so.
 Take the other 1/2 of the dip mix, mix it with bread crumbs, then dip the chicken in the bread crumbs and fry.

 Use a rotisserie basket on your BBQ, and toss the wings in a bowl with your favourite spice mix.
 (You could split the wings into 2 or 3 batches and have a variety of flavours!)

 Take your baked potatoes to the next level.
 Make the dip with all sour cream and add a sizeable dollop to each baked potato!
 Have several flavours at your next family dinner.

 Save money and make your own hamburger patties.
 Take your favourite ground beef and add chopped onions, jalapenos, mushrooms, or whatever, then season the mixture with your favourite dip mix.
 Then press them into patties.
 Make lots and freeze some!

 Take it up a notch, and replace the crab with lobster.
 If you're not crazy about seafood, replace the crab with pulled chicken or pork.
 Don't want to fuss with the oven, make it in a mini crock pot or even the microwave.